fmExcense/compositeurdigital.github.io/en/image.md

 # Image

-Use this type of content to display a picture, a non-interactive map, a document consisting of a single page, etc.
+Use this type of content to display a picture, a non-interactive map, single page document, etc.

-## Use in Compositeur Digital
+## Interaction within the Compositeur Digital

-With an image you can:
+The image format allow the following interactions :

-- Annotate
+- Annotation
-- Print
+- Printing

 ## Content management

-- Supported file extensions : `jpg`, `png`, `tif`.
+- Supported image file extensions : `jpg`, `png`, `tif`.

->You can display a folder of images as a slideshow.
-See the [Slideshow](slideshow.md) section.
+> You can display "in a row" in the form of a slideshow using our[Slideshow](slideshow.md) feature.

 [Back to supported content](content_types.md)